h1aji/Ka-Radio/README.md

-# Le-Radio
+# Ka-Radio

 Web radio based on ESP8266 and VS1053 \
-This is a fork of https://github.com/karawin/Ka-Radio \
+This is a fork of https://github.com/karawin/Ka-Radio32 \
-The goal of this project is to migrate it to SDK 3
+The goal of this project is to migrate it to ESP8266-RTOS-SDK 3.4

 ## Wiring